My Year with a Cold Climate Air Source Heat Pump – Geoff Daw

 Click the 4RG Meets tab to learn about our next presentation.
 Each meet features a local expert on a topic related to the climate crisis, and is followed by a question and discussion period.
 Meets run from 7:00 – 8:00 pm EST, usually on the second Monday of each month.
 REGISTER HERE or email 4RGmeets@gmail.com.
 View previously recorded 4RG Meets HERE.

 There are no upcoming events at this time

-Stories from around the world that give us hope with the progress that is being made in concrete actions to address the climate crisis.
+Here are some recent stories in the news that give us hope with the progress that is being made in concrete actions to address the climate crisis.

-Stories from around the world that alarm us with outrageous decisions by governments and the dreadful results for the climate.
+Here are some recent stories from the news that alarm us with outrageous decisions by governments and the dreadful results for the climate.

 Apr 22, 2023 - New reports show that ice sheets in Greenland and Antarctica are melting faster than anticipated, and other disasters loom.
 Over the past three decades, the rate of ice loss from Greenland has increased sevenfold.
 The world is on track for disasters on a scale that humans have never before experienced.
 Scientists keep warning us to get off this track, and yet we seem unable—or, at least, unwilling—to do so.

 Melting Antarctic ice predicted to cause rapid slowdown of deep ocean current by 2050

 Apr 2, 2023 - New research suggests that if greenhouse gas emissions continue at today’s levels, the current in the deepest parts of the ocean could slow down by 40% in only three decades.
 This, the scientists said, could generate a cascade of impacts that could push up sea levels, alter weather patterns and starve marine life of a vital source of nutrients.

 Enbridge plans multibillion-dollar gas expansion in Ontario — and wants customers to pay for it